DevUnknxwn/Hidden-Macro/README.md

 # Hidden-Macro
-Super Basic Recoil Macro I Made In Around 10 Mins That Runs In The Background With No Window.
+Super Basic Recoil Macro That Runs In The Background With No Window.

 Keybinds: